Will Harris (baseball): Washington Nationals

 On January 3, 2020, the Washington Nationals announced they had signed Harris to a three-year guaranteed contract reportedly worth $24 million.
 Harris could not replicate his 2019 success with Houston in 2020, but still had a solid season with Washington, registering a 3.06 ERA with 21 strikeouts in 172/3 innings of work.

 On May 30, 2021, it was announced that Harris would undergo surgery to address thoracic outlet syndrome, likely ending his 2021 season.
 He was placed on the 60-day injured list on June 12.
 In eight games for the Nationals, Harris struggled to a 9.00 ERA.

 Harris ran into a setback in his recovery from thoracic outlet syndrome during Spring Training in 2022 and was shut down.
 Another surgery was required to remove scar tissue that had built up in his arm.
 On March 31, 2022, Harris officially underwent right pectoral surgery.
-He was placed on the 60-day injured list to begin the season on April 7.
+He was placed on the 60-day injured list to begin the season on April 7, he ended up missing the entire season.
+He became a free agent following the season.